 |58% = D||100%||100%|

-There are a few TR-909 drums skipped: toms (low, mid, and high), rim shot, and ride.
-I have not mentioned them because I don’t know settings for practical using these drums.
-Maybe you find these settings here in the future.
+There are a few TR-909 drums without practical settings in this section, which are: toms (low, mid, and high), rim shot, and ride.
+The reason that there are now not practical settings for these drums is that I don’t know them yet, but maybe you can find such settings here in the future.

-I prefer to fix this volume problem by adding a limiter effect direct after the TR-909 plugin/machine.
-Also, this limiter should have at least have a threshold on 0 dB (I use -0.1 dB) to stop the clipping.
-So when you have a correct configured limiter in place, then you can turn the volume and the level knobs to 100%.
+We can fix the varying audio volume of the clap by adding a limiter sound effect directly after the TR-909 plugin/machine.
+Then this limiter should have at least have its threshold on 0 dB to stop the clipping.
+With such a configured limiter, we can set both the level and the volume knob to 100%.

-- Set the threshold on the value of -0.1 dB.
-The reason for this value is that it 0 dB maybe (you never know for sure) is not 0 dB, the value could be like 0.0001 dB or something like that for example.
+- The threshold on the value of -0.1 dB.
+The reason for this value is that 0 dB maybe (we probably don’t know for sure) is not 0 dB, the value could be like 0.0001 dB or something like that for example.

 - release on 100 ms